Fire Adapted Communities

 In 2005, the Quadrennial Fire Review promoted ‘Fire Adapted Human Communities’ as a solution to decreasing suppression costs, structure losses and fatalities.

 In 2009, the Federal Land Assistance, Management and Enhancement (FLAME) Act initiated the National Cohesive Wildland Fire Management Strategy.
-The goals of this strategy were to create Fire Adapted Communities, create resilient landscapes, and improve wildland fire response and suppression.
+The goals of this strategy were to create Fire Adapted Communities, create resilient landscapes and improve wildland fire response and suppression.

 There is a National Fire Adapted Communities program that provides information on how communities can become fire-adapted.

-Fire Adapted Communities Learning Network
+Fire Adapted Communities (FAC) Learning Network

 The FAC Learning Network is another tool available to help exchange information about fire-adapted communities, managed by the Watershed Research and Training Center and The Nature Conservancy.
 The Network was “created to enhance networking and dialogue, and increase the sharing of learning and innovations related to community wildfire resilience.
 The FAC Learning Network includes local leaders, firefighters, land managers, business owners and others who are applying fire adapted community concepts across the United States” (FAC Learning Network website).